 - Dirty T-shirts or towels with an owner’s scent on can reassure a dog when his owner isn’t there.
 These could be put in the animal’s bed.

 - Try not to assume that getting a second dog will solve the problem.
 If a dog has separation anxiety due to being dependent on you, canine company won’t make up for your absence in all cases and can be discussed with an experienced behaviour specialist.

-The most important thing to remember is that, when dealing with anxiety, you need to have patience and understand that your pet is in distress.
+The most important thing to remember is that, when dealing with anxiety, you need to have patience and understand that your dog is in distress.
 We must also remember than the coronavirus has not only changed the way we are living, but also the lives and routines of our pets too and that dogs are incredibly intuitive and pick up on our own stress and anxiety.
-There is no quick fix – and whatever you do, try not to punish your pet for stress-related behaviour, such as chewing a door frame – it will only make the problem much worse and he’s only doing it because he cares!
+There is no quick fix to separation anxiety – and remember, whatever you do, do not to punish your pet for stress-related behaviour, such as chewing or scratching – it will only make the problem much worse.
+Always seek professional advice and do not to get angry with your dog.

 Share this article by clicking on the social media icons below and see if any of your friends have experienced dog separation anxiety with their pet.